luchak/rp8/docs/user_guide.md

 This means that you can enable recording, make some changes, and step forward or backward in the song to write those changes to each new bar.

-**TASK:** Press **p** to quicksave.
+**TASK:** Press `p` to quicksave.

 **TASK:** Sequence all the pattern changes you want in your loop!
 Go to the first bar of your loop and enter record mode.
 Then select the patterns you want to play on that bar.
-Then use the song position control (_carefully_) to go to the next bar,^[Or use the **.** key, which moves one bar forward.] and select the patterns you want to play on that bar.
-If you want to keep the same patterns for multiple bars, you can just skip through them, you do not need to click the pattern buttons again.^[This is why you need to be careful when navigating your song with recording active: every control modified in the current recording session will be written to every bar you visit!
+Then use the the `.` key to move one bar forward and select the patterns you want to play on that bar.
+If you want to keep the same patterns for multiple bars, you can just skip through them, you do not need to click the pattern buttons again.^[You can also use the mouse to drag the song position control to navigate, but you need to be careful.
+Every control modified in the current recording session will be written to every bar you visit!
 You can easily overwrite many bars worth of sequencer data if you're not careful.]
-If you make a mistake, you can backtrack to fix it, or if you make a big mistake, press **o** to quickload your last checkpoint.
+If you make a mistake, you can backtrack with the `,` key to fix it, or if you make a big mistake, press `o` to quickload your last checkpoint.

 Congratulations!
 You now have a fully-sequenced loop.
 Let's finish this all off by copying your loop and making a variation.